manuGil/lecture-notes/git-notes.md

 #### a.
 Create conflict

+* [Instructor]: adds helper as collaborator to his repository in GitHub.
 * [Helper]: pulls instructor repo; edits `count-lines.py` and modifies the print line as follows: `print(count, 'total lines in standard input)`.
 * [Helper]: Add, commit and push changes to remote.
 * [Instructor]: edits local `count-lines.py`; modifies the print line as follows: `print('We found', count, 'lines in standard input)` Add, commit and try to **pull**.